 They do the work and understand what type of energy that is required to get a time like that.
 They are no different than you.
 I have known countless runners who were far more ‘talented' than I who never broke the barrier.

-The endless amounts of miles run and speed sessions on the track.
+In addition, the endless amounts of miles run and speed sessions on the track.
 They term runners that run fast times as ‘talented' when so much goes unseen.

 Will It Be Hard?